 #45.
 Rudolph Buns

 Using a traditional cupcake recipe these super-cute Rudolph Buns are sure to be a hit at your bake sale.

 If you are pressed for time and don’t have time to make chocolate icing simply melt your favourite chocolate bar and dip the buns into the melted chocolate before decorating.

 This festive Cranberry and White Chocolate Chip Cookies recipe was submitted for our Christmas Treats Recipe Competition.
 I have made them myself and can assure you that they are not just for Christmas but are delicious year round!

 #47.
 Gingerbread Men

 Simple to make and easy bake.
 Why not decorate these biscuits in fun ways to make them more interesting for your bake sale.
 These Gingerbread Men (and Women) also make the house smell great!
-These would also make another great kids party activity – have each kid decorate their own gingerbread man to take home with them.

 #48.
-Rosie’s Melting Snowman Cookies
+Rosie’s Melting Snowmen Cookies